naa986/checkout-for-paypal/checkout-for-paypal/readme.txt

 You can use various email tags in the body of an email to dynamically change its content.
 You can find the full list of available email tags in the [Checkout for PayPal](https://noorsplugin.com/checkout-for-paypal-wordpress-plugin/) plugin page.

-Can the email messages be sent over SMTP?
-Absolutely.
-The following SMTP plugins have been tested:

-* SMTP Mailer
-* Gmail SMTP
-* WP Mail SMTP
-* Post SMTP
-* FluentSMTP
-* Easy WP SMTP

 === How to Create a PayPal Smart Payment Button ===

 In order to create a [PayPal Smart Payment Button](https://noorsplugin.com/checkout-for-paypal-wordpress-plugin/) insert the shortcode like the following: